SSWConsulting/SSW.Rules.Content/rules/rules-to-take-effective-notes/rule.md

 :::

+### Example 2 - On your phone contacts

 ::: greybox

-**e.g. #2.** On your phone contacts

-*    15/2/2023 Ravi called and said prefer Vege mean only
+*    15/2/2023 Ravi called and said he prefers Vegetarian meals only
-*    17/1/2022 He is up for a Germany trip
+*    17/1/2022 He is keen for a trip to Germany
   :::
   ::: good
-  Figure: Note has date and name on it
+  Figure: Good Example - The phone contact notes have date and name followed by details
   :::

 By following these tips and developing a system that works for you, you can take more effective notes that will help you stay organized and remember important information.